robspuerta/Project-I---Understanding-Banking-Customer-Behavior/README.md

 This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
 You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).

 #####This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
-You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).  #####
+You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).

-Boxed
 <table><tr><td>This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
 You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/).</td></tr></table>

 <sub>This was an educational exercise, part of the [Google - Data Analytics Certification](https://www.linkedin.com/in/robin-puerta/) focused on How to collect, clean, process, and present data.
 You can check the full data structure and more on [GitHub/robspuerta](https://github.com/robspuerta/). </sub>